wavebeem/wavebeem.com/src/blog/2024/becoming-an-astro-not.md

 Astro on the other hand feels very business ready&trade;.
 With CSS modules, scoped inline styles, automatic script concatenation, JSX, TypeScript, etc...
-It brings a lot to the table for
+It brings a lot to the table for larger teams and bigger sites.

 ## This isn't a hate post

 I'm fine with Astro.
 In fact, it seems really good.
-I'm trying to be more conservative with my tech choices these days, with regard to not betting everything on brand new projects all the time (like so many of my peers seem to love doing).
+But I'm trying to be more conservative with my tech choices these days, with regard to not betting everything on brand new projects all the time (like so many of my peers seem to love doing).

-I think Astro seems like a really good framework for business use cases, and could be a nice alternative to the reigning
+I think Astro seems like a really good framework for business use cases, and could be a nice alternative to the recent dominance of Next.js and React-based websites.

 <aside class="infobox">

 ## Inline JavaScript in 2024?

-The documentation for Astro suggests
+Astro requires
 [allowing inline JavaScript](https://docs.astro.build/en/guides/troubleshooting/#refused-to-execute-inline-script).
 There's an
 [ongoing discussion](https://github.com/withastro/roadmap/discussions/377) about